 words Al Woods

-If you’re planning to purchase a new house, ensure you have a home inspection checklist of essential questions and tests that a real estate agent or buyer should ask a seller before signing any papers.
+If you’re planning to purchase a new house, ensure you have a home inspection checklist template of essential questions and tests that a real estate agent or buyer should ask a seller before signing any papers.

 A home inspection is a necessary action that every buyer should take, no matter how long they’ve been house hunting or how well they think they know the market.
 A home inspection can tell you everything about the house, from safety risks to essential repairs before you move in.